ssspetrovic/flappy-bird-ga/README.md

 ## NEAT Configuration

 The NEAT configuration file used for training the birds is located at `config/neat_cfg.txt`.
-Adjustments to NEAT parameters can be made in this file to experiment with different evolutionary settings.
+Experiment with this file to fine-tune NEAT parameters and observe the impact on the learning process.

 ## Dependencies